sloperab/CodingLog/log.md

 **Today's Progress**: Reviewing matplotlib using subplots and time series visualization.

 **Thoughts** Restarted writing in the coding log.
 Have been working on the DataCamp course without writing here, will continue writing.

+### Day 16: 28 March 2023, Tuesday

+**Today's Progress**: Learned about annotations in matplotlib, and twinx graphs that share an x axis.

+**Thoughts** Most of this info is new to me and it's good to know it exists.